erjohnson/wow_sod_addons/README.md

 # hello_uiscale

-World of Warcraft addon that sets global UI scale for 2560 x 1440 resolution.
+World of Warcraft addon that sets global UI scale based on physical screen size.
 Created for the Season of Discovery client.

 ## install